manasa99/Distributed_MultiConsistency_KV_Store/Readme.md

 #### Testing

-For each kind of consistency model, we have tried to test the following -
+For each kind of consistency model, Is have tried to test the following -
 - `get` and `set` operations on same node
 - `get` and `set` operations on different nodes